 How to Get out of Your Own Way (and Tackle Any Challenge)

 Like in football, we want to tackle our challenges head on.
 We want to find solutions and be proud of how we resolve to meet our challenges at each stage of our lives.
-We care about the meaning of what we do.
+You care about the meaning of what you do.
 But we’re often too much in our heads.
-And as a result, we get in our own way.
-To tackle our challenges we must go beyond (or below) this mindset and integrate the rest of our body.
-As much as it’s beneficial to approach our challenges analytically, it can also interfere with simple truths.
-It’s easy to get too caught up either trying to figure everything out or becoming too busy.
+To tackle your challenges you must go beyond (or below) this mindset.
+How to get out of your own way is all about integrating the rest of the body.
+As much as it’s beneficial to approach your challenges analytically, it can also interfere with simple truths.
+It’s easy to get too caught up either trying to figure everything out or become too busy—that is, occupied but getting nowhere.

 We can be busy, distracted, irritable, or just absent with how our life is unfolding today.
 It’s hard to create meaning in our pursuits, let alone to take a stand and meet our challenges when we’re not present.
 Present with the world and ourselves.
 Not just lost in our thoughts, time traveling.
 And I don’t mean to say that there’s no value in learning from the past, or imagining what the future could look like.
 But to tackle our challenges successfully, we necessarily need a more balanced approach to them.